-In particular, in the event of a Data Protection Breach, the person who becomes aware of the breach within the relevant Group Member will, without undue delay, notify databreachreport@one.verizon.com, which is managed by the Director, Privacy Policy & Compliance International and the commercial legal, regulatory and security team (the "Data Breach Panel"), which will analyse the details of the Data Protection Breach and notify, without undue delay:
+In particular, in the event of a Data Protection Breach, the person who becomes aware of the breach within the relevant Group Member will, without undue delay, notify databreachreport@one.verizon.com, which is managed by the Director, International Privacy and the commercial legal, regulatory and security team (the "Data Breach Panel"), which will analyse the details of the Data Protection Breach and notify, without undue delay:

-- Verizon UK Limited; and - where feasible, not later than 72 hours after having become aware of the Data Protection Breach, the competent supervisory authority, unless the Data Protection Breach is unlikely to result in a risk to the rights and freedoms of individual.
+- Verizon UK Limited; and - where feasible, not later than 72 hours after having become aware of the Data Protection Breach, the ICO, unless the Data Protection Breach is unlikely to result in a risk to the rights and freedoms of individual.

-Individuals will be notified without undue delay in cases where the Data Protection Breach is likely to result in a high risk to their rights and freedoms unless such notification is not required under European data protection law.
+Individuals will be notified without undue delay in cases where the Data Protection Breach is likely to result in a high risk to their rights and freedoms unless such notification is not required under UK data protection law.

-Data Protection Breaches suffered by Group Members, comprising the facts, the effects of such incidents and the remedial action taken, will be documented in a Data Protection Breach report which will be available to the competent supervisory authority on request.
+Data Protection Breaches suffered by Group Members, comprising the facts, the effects of such incidents and the remedial action taken, will be documented in a Data Protection Breach report which will be available to the ICO on request.